 With glorious countryside in and around Baracoa, there are plenty of options for you to experience the nature here.
 Parque Nacional Alejandro de Humboldt is UNESCO Heritage listed for its biodiversity.
 This park is a perfect place to get your hiking boots on and trek away with the help from one of the qualified local park guides.
 El Yunque mountain is an unmistakable landmark from just about anywhere in Baracoa.
 It resides within its own national park and climbing it with a local guide is a great option if you want some adventure and enjoy a physical challenge.
 On the slopes of this mountain is the pretty Saltadero waterfall.
 A trek here makes for a great for a day trip, and upon reaching the waterfall you will be rewarded with the opportunity for an exhilarating dip in its deep and crystal clear swimming hole.

-Many travelers to Cuba discover that they enjoy the nightlife and entertainment in the smaller towns more than in the bigger cities.
+Many travellers to Cuba discover that they enjoy the nightlife and entertainment in the smaller towns more than in the bigger cities.
 This no doubt is because in the small towns, the locals are more laid back, friendly, and welcoming to the foreigners, the atmosphere of the bars is more intimate, and therefore accessing the local culture and meeting people is easier.
 Baracoa is no exception to this pattern.
 The night spots aren't difficult to locate.
 Close to Parque Marit are the Casa de la Musica and El Patio with live traditional music from local bands.
 And up on the hill is the even more lively Ranchon bar.
 A couple of nights a week the dance troupe Barrarumba puts on one of the best shows of this kind in the whole of Cuba, in the Casa de la Cultura .